 Filipino Jewelry Brand Shines Bright On The Global Stage

-Filipino designer Farah Abu shares how innovation, smart logistics and the e-commerce boom has catapulted her small business to international catwalks.
+Filipino jewelry designer Farah Abu shares how smart logistics and the e-commerce boom have catapulted her bold designs to international catwalks.

-From selling in bazaars in Manila to recently establishing a presence in Hollywood, Farah is making a mark in the fashion world as a designer and entrepreneur.
-Today, Farah joins a roster of select designers whose creations are carried in the ‘For The Stars Fashion House’: a unique, high-end style center led by creative director and fashion icon Jacob Meir in Hollywood, California.
+From selling in bazaars in Manila to establishing a presence in Hollywood, Farah is making her mark in the fashion world as a designer and entrepreneur.
+Today, Farah joins a roster of select designers whose creations are carried in ‘For The Stars Fashion House’, a unique, high-end style center led by creative director and fashion icon Jacob Meir in Hollywood, California.

 As she continues to build her brand beyond the Philippines, Farah shares her journey of bolstering retail sales through e-commerce.

-“I started making accessories as a hobby a year before I graduated, selling my very first charm bracelets in our gas station in Iligan City for Php250 (less than US$5) - then later on offering them to my sister’s friends in college.
-Contrary to the restrictions I felt with architecture, I felt so free with the endless possibilities in accessory design.
+“I started making accessories as a hobby a year before I graduated, selling my very first charm bracelets in our gas station in Iligan City for Php250 (less than US$5).
+Later on, I sold them to my sister’s friends in college.
+Contrary to the restrictions I felt with architecture, I felt so free with the endless possibilities of accessory design.
 I could make whatever I wanted, and it just really made me happy!
-So after graduation, I decided to just pursue accessory design as a career.
-It wasn’t an easy decision, but when I finally found what I want to do for the rest of my life, I just had to fight for what I love.”
+So after graduation, I decided to pursue accessory design as a career.
+It wasn’t an easy decision, but when I finally found what I wanted to do for the rest of my life, I had to fight for what I love.”

 Can you share with us how you started your business and what challenges you encountered in the beginning?

-Many small businesses and even large corporations have been strongly affected by the pandemic.
+Many small businesses and even large corporations were affected by the pandemic and are only now beginning to recover.
 How did you keep your business afloat amid the crisis?

-“Coming from the retail industry, our products are considered non-essential.
-So in November 2020, we came up with a product that’s relevant for now .
-This is how the Stella Mask was born.
-A year later, we released another designer mask called the Lily Mask, another bold essential statement piece.
-I make sure that both masks are comfortable, form-fitting, safe and fashionable for my customers.”
+“In the retail industry, our products were considered non-essential.
+So in 2020, we came up with a product that was relevant for now - and the Stella Mask was born.
+A year later, we released the Lily Mask, another bold essential statement piece.
+I made sure that both masks were comfortable, form-fitting, safe and fashionable for my customers.”

 “This is the new age.
 The good thing about e-commerce is low operational expenses; there’s no rent.
-And when you sell online, you already have a catalogue of your designs buyers can easily choose from.
-Also, one of my favorite parts of e-commerce is that I’m able to connect with my clients and build long-term relationships with them.
-Currently, I am strengthening our online presence through my Instagram account so I can widen our reach and gain international recognition.”
+And when you sell online, you already have a catalogue of designs buyers can choose from easily.
+Also, one of my favorite parts of e-commerce is being able to connect with my clients and build long-term relationships with them.
+Currently, I’m strengthening our online presence through my Instagram account so I can widen our reach and gain international recognition.”